Kyle Kurz: Juniors

+Men's

+The next season, Team Calvert aged out of juniors and the team won their first tour event at the Man Curl Tour Classic.
+They also reached the finals of the MCT Championships and the Ken Kurbis Galaxy Bonspiel.
+At the 2017 Viterra Championship, the team missed the playoffs with a 1–2 record.

 In their first event of the 2017–18 season, Team Calvert won the Icebreaker at The Granite.
 Elsewhere on tour, they made the semifinals of both The Sunova Spiel at East St. Paul and the King Spud Classic and the quarterfinals of the MCT Championships and the KKP Classic.
 Despite their tour success, Team Calvert lost both of their opening games at the 2018 Viterra Championship and were eliminated.

 Team Calvert revamped their front end for the 2018–19 season, bringing on Ian McMillan to play second and Rob Gordon to play lead.
 The team had a fairly successful first season together, beginning with the 2018 Icebreaker at The Granite where they won the event title for a second year in a row.
 They also won The Sunova Spiel at East St. Paul and the Thistle Integrity Stakes the following two months and had semifinal appearances at both the DeKalb Superspiel and the KKP Classic.
 The team also played in three Grand Slam events, the 2018 Tour Challenge, 2018 National and the 2019 Canadian Open, failing to qualify for the playoffs in any of them.
 At the 2019 Viterra Championship, they were eliminated in the championship round.
 The following season, the team would only win one tour event, the Atkins Curling Supplies Classic, where they went undefeated to claim the title.
 Elsewhere on tour, the team had semifinal appearances at the 2019 Cargill Curling Training Centre Icebreaker, the 2019 AMJ Campbell Shorty Jenkins Classic, the Mother Club Fall Curling Classic and the 2019 China Open where they represented Canada.
 Team Calvert only qualified for one slam that season, the 2019 Tour Challenge Tier 2, where they missed the playoffs with a 1–3 record.
 At the 2020 Viterra Championship, the team failed to qualify for the championship round as they were knocked out in the B Qualifier by 2020 World Junior champion Jacques Gauthier.